dwarvesf/playground/01_literature/Design/product-design-commentary-20241122.md

 *Source: [LinkedIn](https://www.linkedin.com/pulse/leveling-up-personalization-maturity-curve-amir-yazdanpanah)*

-Hyper-Personalization has 3 main real-world uses:
+Hyper-personalization has 3 main real-world uses:

 1. **Adaptive content:** It can tailor content to fit each person.
 This works well for product marketing and especially in education.
 For example, [Sesame Workshop](https://techcrunch.com/2017/06/07/sesame-workshop-and-ibm-team-up-to-test-a-new-a-i-powered-teaching-method/) tested an AI-powered vocabulary learning app with kindergarten students.
 The app uses Sesame Street characters in games and videos to help kids learn new words.
 The AI adjusts lessons based on each student's ability and lets parents and teachers track progress.
 Students learned better, even with difficult words.
 This personalized learning approach helps make education more effective, where students of all levels can learn and grow together.
 2. **Personalized recommendations:** Streaming apps like [Spotify](https://sea.mashable.com/tech/34358/spotify-wants-to-make-you-an-ai-playlist-for-every-occasion) and Netflix use AI to suggest songs and movies based on what you watch.
 Amazon's product suggestions are another good example.
 Amazon looks at what customers buy, view, and rate to understand what each person likes.
 This kind of suggestion can work for many services that need to match individual needs.
 Here are some examples: